|

 of romance (for Francois barely ever bothers) but with sex entirely in

+mind.
 I think I teared up as the igloortress picked up speed and disappeared

 into the horizon.
 That was a fatal mistake.
 The temperatures in Siberia,